1904labs/gpt-2/README.md

-1904labs contributed a src module that provide an object oriented approach to generating text from GPT-2 instead of the command line interface provided by OpenAI.
+1904labs contributed a source module that provide an object oriented approach to generating text from GPT-2 instead of the command line interface provided by OpenAI.
 In particular, it allows a user to try various input prompts without having to reload the model.

 A Jupyter notebook has been provided as an example.